intel/gardener-extension-cri-resmgr/README.md

-# CRI-Resource-Manager extension for Gardener
+# CRI-Resource-Manager extension for Gardener*

 **Note:** This is work in progress, not meant to run in production!

 ### Introduction

-Those charts will deploy CRI-resource-manager as proxy between kubectl and containerd for "shoot" clusters deployed by Gardener.
+Those charts will deploy [CRI-resource-manager](https://github.com/intel/cri-resource-manager) as proxy between kubectl and containerd in "shoot" clusters deployed by Gardener*.

 ### Description